JHodgkins/MSP3-Movie2Archive/docs/testing/TESTING.md

 ### Heading test
 Heading structure was also checked and meets Wcag guidelines for headings appearing in a sequential order as to distinguish priority.
 ![Landmark test](/docs/testing/accessibility_testing_images/heading_test.png)

+### Screen reader test
+All areas of the web application behaved as expected and no keyboard traps or block points were found during testing.
+Devices used: Windows 10 using NVDA 2022 and JAWS 2022, Mac using VoiceOver for Mac and iPhone X using VoiceOver.